 Social media marketing is one of the fastest ways to reach your target audience today.
 You can log in on Facebook right now and start posting about your business.

-However, posting just anything won’t do much for your business.
-You need a social media marketing strategy, and that strategy begins with setting clear, measurable goals.
+You need a social media marketing strategy, and that strategy begins with setting clear, measurable goals — to experience the immense benefits of online platforms.

 Below, I’ll show you how to set social media goals for any platform you’ll engage your business in.